 - When working through an agency, the contractor has rights under the Conduct of Employment Agencies and Employment Business Regulations 2003.

-- If you are operating through a Limited Company but not via an agency, then it is up to you to provide yourself with workers right as you are employed by your Limited Company, not your client.
+- If you are operating through a limited company but not via an agency, then it is up to you to provide yourself with workers right as you are employed by your limited company, not the client.

 Breaching the contract

-If a client has cancelled the contract in a way which does not adhere to its termination terms and conditions, then the client is in effect, breaching the contract.
-If this is the case then legal action could be taken, however, this could be a more complicated route than first expected, so think it over.
-Don’t forget that you yourself, are also liable for breaching the contract on your end as well.
+If a client has cancelled the contract in a way which does not adhere to its termination terms and conditions, then the client is – in effect – breaching the contract.
+If this is the case then legal action could be taken; this could be a more complicated route than first expected, so think it over before committing to it.
+Don’t forget that you remain liable for contract breaches on your end as well.

-A breach can occur when either party do not meet the terms and conditions of the contract, although there are two different kinds of contract breach, which are as follows.
+A breach can occur when either party fails to meet the terms and conditions of the contract.
+A contract can be breached in the following ways:

 Minor Breach – a minor breach is a small mistake which can be rectified when discussed between contractor and client.
 Ensure that if this ever happens to make a real effort at correcting the mistake before perusing for damages.